 Where to buy a sustainable Christmas tree

-Looking for sustainable Christmas tree options?
-Are real Christmas trees sustainable?
-More so than artificial ones?
+Looking for sustainable Christmas trees?
+Are real Christmas trees more sustainable than artificial ones?
 The festive period can be a minefield in terms of sustainability, but you can have yourself an eco-friendly Christmas with these green choices…

 Untold amounts of plastic, packaging and food waste make the festive period one of the biggest carbon emitters of the year; but thankfully, the world is waking up to the need for sustainability, and things are changing.